A bad company reputation can lead to negative reviews and bad press, which can adversely affect your business’s bottom line. Here's why.

 In an economy where 70% to 80% of market value comes from hard-to-assess intangible assets such as brand equity, intellectual capital, and goodwill, organizations are especially vulnerable to anything that damages their reputations.

-A company’s reputation is the summation of its past behavior and the trust stakeholders (i.e. consumers, employees, and investors) have for its products and services.
+A company’s reputation is the summation of its past behavior and the trust stakeholders (i.e., consumers, employees, and investors) have for its products and services.
+It’s also how people view a company through not only reviews and public image but also in relation to society and the values that it holds important.

 Reputation has proven to directly impact a company’s success and growth.
-A company with a better reputation attracts better people — not only customers and clients, but also employees and business partners.

-Companies with a strong reputation are perceived as providing more value to consumers who in return are more loyal.
-This separates companies from their competitors and allows them to charge a premium for products and services.
+Companies with a strong reputation are perceived as providing more value to consumers who, in return, are more loyal.
+This trust separates companies from their competitors and allows them to charge a premium market value for products and services.

-Companies Hurt by a Bad Reputation
+Companies hurt by a bad reputation

 What happens when you have a bad reputation?

 Trust is the cornerstone of a company’s reputation.
-When that trust is broken between a company and its stakeholders, the result can lead to the development of a bad reputation.
-Two main things every company wants to avoid are bad press and negative reviews.
+When that trust is broken between a business and its stakeholders, the result can lead to the development of a bad reputation.

 Negative Online Reviews

-I know what you’re thinking.
-Do that many people read and value online reviews?
-Absolutely.
-According to the BrightLocal Local Consumer Review Survey, 86% of people read online reviews before engaging in business and 91% said positive reviews make them more likely to use a business, while 82% said negative reviews make them less likely to use a business.
+According to the BrightLocal Local Consumer Review Survey, 86% of people read online reviews before engaging in business.
+91% of those surveyed said positive reviews make them more likely to use a business, while 82% said negative reviews make them less likely to use a business.

 Bad Press

 A recent CareerBuilder survey showed that 71% of U.S. workers would not apply to a company that was experiencing negative publicity.
-This means a bad reputation can impact hiring costs and success and cause employee retention issues.
+This means a bad reputation can impact hiring costs and cause employee retention issues.
 This can create a circular problem where disgruntled employees tarnish your reputation while your bad reputation prevents you from hiring better employees.

 How do you fix a bad business reputation?